College Football Playoff Could Expand Beyond Four Teams

 Barry Alvarez, the powerful athletic director at the University of Wisconsin, said in an interview this week that there is an upcoming “window” to expand the playoff.

 “There’s a way you can go to eight teams very easily, starting a week early with a bye with the top four seeds,” Alvarez said in an interview with The Athletic.
 “You can go to eight teams easily.
 There are eight teams that really could have a chance to win.
 So I think that it will expand.
 I just don’t know when.”

 Alvarez said that a year from now is a window for conference commissioners to negotiate an expansion of the playoff system.

-Alvarez, the former Wisconsin head football coach, also said that he originally supported four teams, but was upset that no teams in Wisconsin’s conference, the Big Ten, qualified in either of the last two years.
+Alvarez, the former Wisconsin head football coach, also said that he originally supported four teams but was upset that no teams in Wisconsin’s conference, the Big Ten, qualified in either of the last two years.

 Wisconsin AD Barry Alvarez Says College Football Playoff Will Expand, Criteria Isn’t Currently Being Followed https://t.co/voQqElu9hY